 Press 'Set' next to your resolver record.

-Press add a record.
+Select '+' to add a record.

-Choose the Content Record type from the drop down menu.
+Choose the 'Content' record type from the drop down menu.

-Add the Swarm reference you created earlier and press 'save'.
+Add the Swarm reference you created earlier and press 'Save'.

 Verify the Content Record has been created!